aligh4/lookingglassproject/ReadMe.txt

 How to Run
 ================================================
 Download and run this code from the testrunner.xml file in IntelliJ.
 Be sure to specify whether you want the test to run in chrome or firefox.

+Since WebDriverManager dependency is used, there is no need to download or configure drivers, the library will do that independently.
+Therefore this test should run in either Windows, OSx, or Linux.

 Alternatively this can be run using the terminal using the following commands:

-For Chrome based test: mvn test-Doption “chrome”
-For Firefox based test” mvn test-Doption “firefox”
+For Chrome based test: mvn test-Doption ï¿½chromeï¿½ For Firefox based testï¿½ mvn test-Doption ï¿½firefoxï¿½